 3. Mount with confidence

 If you’re nervous, the horse can feel it and he might become uneasy too.
 Horses at ranches are typically trained to be mounted on the left side.
-Most possibly, your guide will be holding your horse’s head while you’re mounting, but if that’s not the case, ask someone to do it so he doesn’t move while you get on him.
+Most likely your guide will be holding your horse’s head while you’re mounting.
+If that’s not the case, ask someone to do it so he doesn’t move while you get on him.

 Lift your left foot into the stirrup, hold both reins with your left hand and propel yourself up with your right leg trying to mount as smoothly as possible.
-Don’t push the horse down with your arms, this could hurt him; you can put your hands on his back but just for balance.
+Don’t push the horse down with your arms, as this could hurt him.
+You can put your hands on his back, but just for balance.

 4. Don’t slouch.
 Sit up straight and relaxed

-Maybe you happened to watch the Kentucky Derby and felt excited enough to think that you had to hunch to ride as fast as possible like the professional jockeys on TV.
+Maybe you happened to watch the Kentucky Derby and think that you have to hunch to ride as fast as possible like the professional jockeys on TV.
 Well, keep in mind that you’re on a calm horse riding weekend, not at the Breeder’s Cup.

 The best position to keep control of your horse is to sit up straight and tall, relax your back, hold the reins gently, set a foot in each stirrup, and hold your balance to not make your horse feel like he’s carrying a heavier load.

 Your riding technique might depend on which style you’re learning, English or Western.
 In English riding, you take a rein in each hand, while in Western riding you grab both reins in one hand.
 Whichever you choose, relax your arms and never pull too hard or you might hurt your horse.
 There’s rarely a good reason to lift the reins above your shoulder level.
 Your arms should normally form right angles at the elbow.